Meet the Trainers

 Mike earned his Bachelor of Fine Arts from The Savannah College of Art and Design and a Master of Education in Instructional Design and Technology from George Mason University.

-Staff Photo - Peter MadsenPeter Madsen, Education and Sentencing Practice Specialist in the Office of Education and Sentencing Practice, joined the staff of the U.S. Sentencing Commission in 2015.
+Staff Photo - Peter MadsenPeter Madsen, Senior Education and Sentencing Practice Specialist in the Office of Education and Sentencing Practice, has been on the staff of the U.S. Sentencing Commission, Washington, D.C. since April 2015.

-Pete was a U.S. Probation officer in the District of Minnesota for eight years, including two years as a Senior U.S. Probation Officer and Sentencing Guidelines Specialist.
-Before that he worked for two and a half years in in the Northern District of Texas, and for one year in the Southern District of Ohio, primarily as a writer of presentence investigation reports.
-Pete’s experience also includes supervising federal offenders and working in pretrial supervision.
+Prior to coming to the U.S. Sentencing Commission, Pete was a U.S. Probation Officer in the District of Minnesota for eight years.
+He also worked for two and a half years in in the Northern District of Texas and one year in the Southern District of Ohio.

 Pete graduated from the University of Minnesota-Duluth with a Bachelor of Arts degree in Criminology and Sociology, and from Nova Southeastern University with a Master of Science degree in Criminal Justice.

-Staff Photo - Ross ThomasRoss Thomas, Senior Attorney in the Office of Education and Sentencing Practice, joined the Commission in 2020.
+Staff Photo – Mary Nerino Mary M. Nerino, Helpline Specialist in the Office of Education and Sentencing Practice, joined the U.S. Sentencing Commission in 2024.

 Ross received his undergraduate degree from Columbia University and graduated cum laude from Cornell Law School.